SalahAbotaleb/Online-Collaborative-Text-Editor/readme.md

 9. [References](#references)

 ## Introduction
 We have designed and implemented an online real-time collaborative text editor.
-This type of software enables multiple users on different machines to edit the same document simultaneously, akin to popular tools like Google Docs.
+This type of software enables multiple users on different machines to edit the same document simultaneously, similar to popular tools like Google Docs.

 ## Features